 So what’s the main point here?
 Leaving data security up to one person (or a small team of people) is clearly unacceptable, and while it is easy to say that everyone should be responsible for managing data security, this is too simplistic an answer.
 There is to me a potential solution that starts with a realization that often data is too frequently available across a wide range of formats – hard drives, data sticks, etc. However, by moving to an enterprise wide culture where organizations only store and communicate sensitive data electronically via secure delivery systems, the risks are greatly diminished.
 If essential, highly confidential data is only communicated electronically via secure means to secure locations, then it can’t be left in a taxi or found in a dump.

 Such systems already exist.
 Indeed, the more innovative practices in the legal sector along with some local authority legal services departments are taking a lead here.
 They are managing all confidential data through secure electronic communication systems, and they are working in unison with technologies such as document bundling, electronic signatures, and identity checking systems.
 These systems negate the risk of lost devices and mislaid files.
-The challenge is to create a greater urgency for the need to transform data best practices.across the enterprise and across other sectors.
+The challenge is to create a greater urgency for the need to transform data best practices across other sectors.
 The fuel behind this happening however, might be more related to high profile news stories than to any corporate edict.
 One thing is for sure, it is likely to be adopted first and quickest by those who have already suffered a data breach and sadly paid the price.